ZachSaucier/sveltekit-blog/src/lib/posts/2023/5-year-anniversary-party.md

 We wanted this to feel more special than a usual hangout for ourselves and our guests.
 We decided that we should have optional semi-formal attire and went with a 1920's-esque theme.

-We used this theme in our e-invitations (created using TODO), for the music (big band playlists [like](https://open.spotify.com/playlist/6wFujBaGABV58gfuWwbgrd?si=bc34cbe1d9d14417) [these](https://open.spotify.com/playlist/47AkrXkF5hWKwUvN3L3U0b?si=98d907bda9bb4914)), for the drinks (we fixed a large batch of Manhattan cocktails), and for the welcome + intro.
+We used this theme in our e-invitations (created using [evite](https://www.evite.com/)), for the music (big band playlists [like](https://open.spotify.com/playlist/6wFujBaGABV58gfuWwbgrd?si=bc34cbe1d9d14417) [these](https://open.spotify.com/playlist/47AkrXkF5hWKwUvN3L3U0b?si=98d907bda9bb4914)), for the drinks (we fixed a large batch of Manhattan cocktails), and for the welcome + intro animation.

 ## Welcome + instructions animation